Sponsored by:

 The Story of Captain Cousteau.
 Adventures of the Famous Aqua-Lung Diver and His Undersea Expeditions.

-by James Dugan.
+James Dugan.

 First published in Great Britain, 1957, by Hamish Hamilton Ltd, London.